-- Your copy should be highly legible (ALL CAPITALS, for instance) double or triple-spaced, with well-marked cues for slides
+- Your text should be highly legible, double or triple-spaced, with well-marked cues for slides.

-- Use several slides to cover a detailed topic that cannot be logically included on one slide
+- Use several slides to cover a detailed topic that cannot be logically included in one slide.

 THREE EFFECTIVE PRESENTATION RULES:

-- Summarize for your audience the most important points of your lecture
+- Summarise the most important points of your lecture for the audience.

-Note: The sessions will not have any simultaneous interpretation.
-Please be aware that some participants may not speak your language as their mother tongue.
+Note: The sessions will not have simultaneous interpretation.
+Please be aware that some participants may not have English as their mother tongue.
 For that purpose, please remember to speak slowly and clearly.

-- Find time before sessions begin, and acquaint yourself with the operation of the podium and location of the equipment.
-Conference staff will be present to assist you
+- Find time before sessions begin to acquaint yourself with the operation of the podium and location of the equipment.
+Conference staff will be present to assist you.

-- Be careful to speak in accordance with your slide sequence, discuss the material as written on the slide
+- Be careful to speak in accordance with your slide sequence.
+Discuss the material as written on the slides.

 HOW TO PREPARE YOUR PRESENTATION IN A 16:9 FORMAT